GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 • Yes → Bonus shares are slightly better.
 Same economics, zero friction, capital gains tax deferred.
 You save the broker commission, the DP charge, and the time.
 The capital gains deferral is the real prize.

 • No, I'd consume or redirect it → Cash dividends are clearly better.
-The optionality is real and a bonus share gives you nothing if you would have wanted cash.
+Optionality is real, and a bonus share gives you nothing if you would have wanted cash.

 Question 2: How long is my holding horizon?